ClarkFieseln/tea2adt/doc/Termux/instructions.md

 - preamble, start_msg, end_msg: # all empty
 - retransmission_timeout_sec: 5.0

+## Tested features
+The following features have not yet been fully tested in termux and may not work in this environment:
+- text-to-speech
+- remote AI prompt

 ## Hint
 In my configuration I used the app 'EZ Booster' on the smartphone running tea2adt on Termux in order to increase the output level of the speaker.